dannyhope/uxbrighton/Readme.md

 ## Add a person

-A volunteer, curator or whatever

-This is done in **_includes > organisers.html**
+There’s a list of people here [_includes > organisers.html](https://github.com/dannyhope/uxbrighton/tree/gh-pages/_includes/organisers.html "")

-Just duplicate one of the people that’s already in there and make changes to that.
+Duplicate and modify one of the people that’s already in the list.

 ## Edit a conference page

-Main conference content is actually stored in templates (as opposed to markdown files).
+Main conference content is stored in the [_layouts](https://github.com/dannyhope/uxbrighton/tree/gh-pages/_layouts "") folder (not in the [_posts](https://github.com/dannyhope/uxbrighton/tree/gh-pages/_posts "") opposed to markdown files).

 _layouts > conference-2010.html
 _layouts > conference-2011.html